openlayers/openlayers/test/README.md

 Run the tests once with PhantomJS:

-    npm test
+    ./build.py test

-(This can also be run as `./build.py test`.)
+(Note that for `npm` users, this can also be run as `npm test`.)

 Run the tests in a browser:

-    npm start
+    ./build.py serve

+(Again for `npm` users, this is `npm start`.)

 Now visit http://localhost:3000/test/ in your browser.
-(This can also be run as `./build.py serve`.)
 The tests will re-run any time one of the source or spec files changes.

 Tip for TDD'ers: to make PhantomJS run the test suite continuously each time a spec file is changed you can use nosier (http://pypi.python.org/pypi/nosier)